Accessibility

 Companion Card Holders

-To book your companion card ticket on fringeworld.com.au or the FRINGE WORLD app, you will need to log in to your account.
+To book a Companion Card ticket on the FRINGE WORLD website or app, first log in to your account.

-If you have your Companion Card registered to your FRINGE WORLD account, you will be able to add up to one (1) Companion Card ticket per performance when you purchase a paid ticket online.
+If your Companion Card is registered to your FRINGE WORLD account, you can add one (1) Companion Card ticket per performance when purchasing a paid ticket online.
+This option will appear in the ticket type drop-down menu.

-Please note: The bearer must be able to present the Companion Card on the night to Front of House staff if requested.
+Please note: the Companion Card holder must be able to present their card to Front of House staff on the night if requested.

 Accessible Performances